-- 1. Legislation already exists that empowers the citizens to limit the growth in taxes through time-tested truth-in-taxation and effective tax rate laws. - 2.
-While nobody really likes property taxes, much of the tax revenue in growing and mature communities is used to operate and maintain facilities, roads, parks and services that were previously voter approved it does no good to build the fire station and not staff it, no good to build the library and not equip it.
+- 1. Legislation already exists that empowers the citizens to limit the growth in taxes through time-tested truth in taxation-SB2 and effective tax rate laws no new revenue and voter approval laws. - 2.
+While nobody really likes property taxes, much of the tax revenue in growing and mature communities is used to operate and maintain facilities, roads, parks and services that were previously voter approved it does no good to build the fire station and not staff it, no good to build the library and not equip it. - 3.
+At the end of the day, locally elected Mayors and City Council Members listen to their citizens and know what is best for their respective communities.

-- 3. At the end of the day, locally elected Mayors and City Council Members listen to their citizens and know what is best for their respective communities. - 4.
-Cities and counties are not the reason why property taxes are high in Texas.
-The reason is the WAY we fund schools.
-Cities and counties are about 20% each and the schools are approximately 60% depending upon where you live.
+4. Cities and counties are not the reason why property taxes are high in Texas.
+The reason is the WAY the State of Texas underfunds we fund schools.
+Cities and counties are about 20% each and the schools district property taxes are approximately 50% to 60% of a property tax bill depending upon where you live.

-Revenue Caps - The City of Coppell opposes any legislation or attempt to alter the manner in which municipalities in the State of Texas currently generate revenues or to require voter approval of revenue increases.
+Revenue Caps - The City of Coppell opposes any legislation or attempt to alter the way municipalities in the State of Texas currently generate revenues or to require voter approval of revenue increases.

 Voter approval of the budget actions of the Mayor and City Council is accomplished each time a member of the Council seeks re-election.
-The above discussion regarding how this type of measure limits the ability to maintain needed infrastructure, programs and services applies to the issue.
+The above discussion regarding property tax caps regarding is similar to how this type of measure that also limits the ability to maintain needed infrastructure, programs and services applies to the issue.